snimmagadda1/s11a.com/content/06-27-2021/index.md

 ## Authenticating

 Github exposes a [single method](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps) to authenticate as an application.
-The process is straightforward enough: You create and sign a JWT and send it off in a request for an access token.
+The process is straightforward enough: You create and sign a JWT then send it off in a request for an access token.
 The private key we downloaded above will be used for the signature piece.
 The maximum lifetime we can request for an access token is 10 minutes.
 If we wanted to do this in Go, it would look something like this using [jwt-go](github.com/dgrijalva/jwt-go):

 ```go
 	iss := time.Now()